flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Calibration
 """""""""""

+This widget shows you options to calibrate your sensors, ESCs and  RC, test your motors and configure RC modes.

-.. note:: Motor Configuration widget is compatible with only FlytPOD.
+.. .. note:: Motor Configuration widget is compatible with only FlytPOD.

+..
 Motor Configuration lets you calibrate the ESCs and test the motors attached to your drone.

 .. figure:: /_static/Images/Calibration.png
 	:align: center